YES YOU CAN

-The Doctor of Creative Art (DCA) is a partially taught programme where your written research is guided through cumulative stages in which an exegesis—approximately 15,000-30,000 words of critical reflection and/or interpretive analysis of your own practice—will emerge.
+In the Doctor of Creative Art (DCA) your written research is guided through cumulative stages in which an exegesis—approximately 15,000-30,000 words of critical reflection and/or interpretive analysis of your own practice—will emerge.

 The Doctor of Philosophy (PhD) is for artists with a specific research project or question/s they want to examine in order to develop their work.
 Led by your research question/s it is a combination of your praxis and thinking, where your writing—a thesis of approximately 40,000 words—actively contributes to the creative work itself, functioning as an integral part of the overall research.

 Both culminate in the submission and evaluation of your creative research as a public exhibition/dissemination of new work + thesis/exegesis in a form/format that best articulates and reflects your work and ideas.
 With both these creative research doctoral programmes your creative work is the research itself together with a written component informing your research.